 Initial enquiries to be made by the employer

-- Before 12 weeks (ideally after 2-6 weeks) after sickness absence began (or following recurring episodes of sickness absence), someone suitably trained (eg, an occupational health physician, nurse, human resource specialist or the person's line manager) should contact the employee who has taken long-term sickness leave or recurring short- or long-term sickness absence and make initial enquiries regarding:
+- Within four weeks of starting sickness absence (or following recurring episodes of sickness absence), someone suitably trained (eg, an occupational health physician, nurse, human resource specialist or the person's line manager) should contact the employee who has taken long-term sickness leave or recurring short- or long-term sickness absence and make initial enquiries regarding: